Xicano619/Professional-README-Generator/README.md

 * [License](#license)

 ## Installation
-this application requires the dependencies: Inquire.
  What are your installations instructions?
+ Inquirer

 ## Usage
-this application requires the dependencies: Inquire.
 Using screenshots, show examples for use and lay out instructions.
 To install necessary dependencies, run the following command: npm i
 ## Credits
-not yet.
+No
 Collaborators (links):

-Github profiles: xicano619
+Github profiles:

 LinkedIn:

-Email: Ivan.sillasnavarro@gmail.com
+Email:

 ## License
 undefined